 The position is best summed up by Parsons and Styles in VEPN1 p.
 7 (with reference toalauno-, but true of other apparent derivatives of this root): 'an element widely attested on the Continent and in Roman Britain, generally as a river-name, though occasional examples suggest it may have been applied to other topographical features.
 It is also found in personal, tribal and divine names, a range of applications which implies that this term was adjectival and broad in sense.'
-Those like Nicolaisen and Kitson who see this as primarily an Old European river-naming element interpret its meaning as 'flowing', but different Indo-European origins and etymologies have been proposed, with a range of meanings such as 'bright, shining, white' (see alarch, and cf. W alaw 'a waterlily' and OIr Alba 'Britain'), 'sparkling, speckled' (again, see alarch, and cf. OIr ala 'a trout'), rocky (see al), 'holy', nourishing', 'wandering', etc.
+Those like Nicolaisen and Kitson who see this as primarily an Old European river-naming element interpret its meaning as 'flowing', but different Indo-European origins and etymologies have been proposed, with a range of meanings such as 'bright, shining, white' (see alarch and elβiδ, and cf. W alaw 'a waterlily'), 'sparkling, speckled' (again, see alarch, and cf. OIr ala 'a trout'), rocky (see al), 'holy', nourishing', 'wandering', etc.

 Nearly all the surviving or recorded names thought to be associated with this element appear to have been formed with an IE suffix -awe-, zero-grade -au-, with root-determinative -n- or participial -ant-: see Hamp (1975), also discussions under cal-, dār and went.
-From this, early Celtic alauno-/ā- > late British alonā- > neoBrittonic aln, Anglicised as alun: see LHEB §18, p.
+From this, early Celtic alauno-/ \bar{a} -> late British $alon\bar{a}$ -> neoBrittonic aln, Anglicised as alun: see LHEB §18, p.
 306, §20(1), p.
 309, and §22, p.
-313. An alternative history of [au] in Brittonic is given by Lambert (1990), whereby alaunā- > British alounā- and is adopted at that stage as alun (ibid at p.
+313. An alternative history of [au] in Brittonic is given by Lambert (1990), whereby $alaun\bar{a}$ -> British $aloun\bar{a}$ - and is adopted at that stage as alun (ibid at p.
 209).
 For a different etymology see De Bernardo Stempel (1994), where she argues that the suffix is participial -amn-.
 As to the meaning of the suffix, Kitson loc. cit. favours 'full'.